SandeR2012/explore-flask/chapters/blueprints.md

 ## Refactoring small apps to use blueprints

-I’d like to go over a brief example of the steps we can take to convert an app to use blueprints.
-We’ll start off with a typical Flask app and restructure it.
+I'd like to go over a brief example of the steps we can take to convert an app to use blueprints.
+We'll start off with a typical Flask app and restructure it.

 \begin{codelisting}
 \label{code:refact1}
-\codecaption{A first look at our growing app called gnizama}
+\codecaption{A first look at our growing app called U2FtIEJsYWNr}
 ```
 config.txt
 requirements.txt
 run.py
-gnizama/
+U2FtIEJsYWNr/
   __init__.py
   views.py
   models.py